AshishPandey04/educaseIndiaAssessment/README.md

 ## 🎨 Features

-- Modern React with TypeScript
+- Modern React with JavaScript
 - Fast development with Vite
 - Clean and responsive UI
 - Type-safe development
 - ESLint for code quality

-## 📝 Development Guidelines

-- Use TypeScript for type safety
-- Follow ESLint rules
-- Write meaningful commit messages
-- Keep components small and focused

 ## 🔍 Troubleshooting